-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the City of Launceston, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the City of Launceston, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 517 people in the who caught public transport to work (train, bus, tram or ferry) in City of Launceston, compared with 26,211 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 517 people who caught public transport to work (train, bus, tram or ferry) in the City of Launceston, compared with 26,409 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the in the City of Launceston and Tasmania were:
+The major differences between the method of travel to work of the workforce in the City of Launceston and the Tasmania workforce were: